Climate Change Essay | 200-1000 Words

 Impacts of Climate Change:

-Rising Sea Levels: One of the most noticeable consequences of climate change is the rising sea levels.
+Rising Sea Levels: One of the most noticeable consequences of climate change is rising sea levels.
 The melting of polar ice caps and glaciers contributes to the expansion of seawater, threatening coastal communities and low-lying islands.
 This phenomenon not only endangers human settlements but also disrupts marine ecosystems.

 Extreme Weather Events: Climate change intensifies and increases the frequency of extreme weather events such as hurricanes, droughts, floods, and wildfires.
 These events have devastating effects on communities, causing loss of lives, displacement, and economic damage.
 Developing nations, often lacking the resources to cope with such disasters, are disproportionately affected.